Singapore rebuts Richard Branson’s post on drug laws, death penalty, invites him to debate with Shanmugam

 In Mr Branson’s blog post, he said that Nagaenthran had a “well-documented intellectual disability” and was hanged despite that.

-MHA said on Saturday: “We have clarified on several occasions that this is untrue.
-The Singapore Courts held that Nagaenthran knew what he was doing and that he was not intellectually disabled.
+The ministry said on Saturday: “We have clarified on several occasions that this is untrue.
+The Singapore courts held that Nagaenthran knew what he was doing and that he was not intellectually disabled.

 “Mr Branson also suggests that Singapore had breached our international commitments to protect people with disabilities by carrying out the capital punishment on Nagaenthran.
 This too is untrue, as Nagaenthran was not intellectually disabled.”

-On Mr Branson questioning Singapore’s approach on drugs, including the use of the death penalty on those who traffic large amounts of drugs, MHA said its priority is to protect Singapore and Singaporeans from the scourge of drugs.
+On Mr Branson questioning Singapore’s approach to drugs, including the use of the death penalty on those who traffic large amounts of drugs, the ministry said its priority is to protect Singapore and Singaporeans from the scourge of drugs.

 “The capital sentence has had a clear deterrent effect on drug traffickers in Singapore.
 It has also helped prevent major drug syndicates from establishing themselves here,” it added.

-MHA said that after the mandatory capital sentence was introduced for opium trafficking in 1990, there was a 66 per cent reduction in the average net weight of opium trafficked into Singapore within four years.
+The ministry said that after the mandatory capital sentence was introduced for opium trafficking in 1990, there was a 66 per cent reduction in the average net weight of opium trafficked into Singapore within four years.

-In the blog post, Mr Branson said that all 11 men executed in Singapore this year were “small-scale traffickers, often of Malay origin or Malaysian nationals”, and that he suspected racial bias.
+In the blog post, Mr Branson said that all 11 men executed in Singapore in 2022 were “small-scale traffickers, often of Malay origin or Malaysian nationals”, and that he suspected racial bias.

-In response, MHA said the assertion was false.
+In response, the ministry said the assertion was false.
 “Mr Branson probably picked it up from some activists in Singapore with their own agendas.
 Our laws and procedures apply equally to all, regardless of background, nationality, race, education level or financial status,” it said.

 Mr Branson added that the “continued harassment” of capital defence lawyers and human rights defenders was “another worrying matter”.
 This has a “chilling effect on the willingness of lawyers to represent those on death row”, he said.